How A Fractional Head of Logistics Model Works

 How supply chain and logistics decisions are being made today

-What knowledge or skill gaps exist
+What process, knowledge, or skill gaps exist

 Your primary logistics pain points